-Xpert MTB/RIF assay for the diagnosis

-of pulmonary and extrapulmonary TB in

-adults and children.
-Policy update (2013)

-(11)

-Molecular assays intended as initial tests for the diagnosis of pulmonary and extrapulmonary TB and rifampicin resistance in adults and children: rapid communication.
-Policy update (2020) (12)

-Xpert MTB/RIF and Xpert Ultra as initial tests for pulmonary TB in adults in the general population either with signs and symptoms of TB or chest radiograph with lung abnormalities or both

-- 1. In adults in the general population who had either signs or symptoms of TB or chest radiograph with lung abnormalities or both, the Xpert MTB/RIF or Xpert Ultra may replace culture as the initial test for pulmonary TB (conditional recommendation, low certainty of the evidence in test accuracy for Xpert MTB/RIF and moderate certainty for Xpert Ultra). - 2.
-In adults in the general population who had either a positive TB symptom screen or chest radiograph with lung abnormalities or both, one Xpert Ultra test may be used rather than two Xpert Ultra tests as the initial test for pulmonary TB (conditional recommendation, very low certainty of evidence for test accuracy).
+Xpert MTB/RIF assay for the diagnosis of pulmonary and extrapulmonary TB in adults and children.
+Policy update (2013) (11) Molecular assays intended as initial tests for the diagnosis of pulmonary and extrapulmonary TB and rifampicin resistance in adults and children: rapid communication.
+Policy update (2020) (12) Changes Xpert MTB/RIF and Xpert Ultra as initial tests for pulmonary TB in adults in the general population either with signs and symptoms of TB or chest radiograph with lung abnormalities or both Conditional recommendation on use of Xpert MTB/RIF or Xpert Ultra for individual case In adults in the general population who had either signs or symptoms of TB or chest radiograph with lung abnormalities or both, the Xpert MTB/RIF or Xpert Ultra may replace culture as the initial test for pulmonary TB (conditional recommendation, low certainty of the evidence in test accuracy for Xpert MTB/RIF and moderate certainty for Xpert Ultra). management in individuals with radiographic abnormalities (but not in surveys estimating burden of disease).
+2. In adults in the general population who had either a positive TB symptom screen or chest radiograph with lung abnormalities or both, one Xpert Ultra test may be used rather than two Xpert Ultra tests as the initial test for pulmonary TB (conditional recommendation, very low certainty of evidence for test accuracy).